Atlantic Health Strategies

 1. Pull your 90-day and 12-month retention numbers by program and by manager.
 If one supervisor’s team turns over twice as fast as another’s, you have a manager problem, not a market problem.

 3. Reconfirm exempt vs non-exempt classifications for every clinical and case management role.
-Document the analysis against the duties test, since the salary threshold is back to $35,568 per year.
+Document the analysis against the duties test, since the federal salary threshold is back to $684 per week and $107,432 per year for highly compensated employees.

 4. Check your I-9s and E-Verify records.
-ICE worksite enforcement increased meaningfully in 2025, and behavioral health is not exempt.
+ICE worksite enforcement increased meaningfully in 2025, and behavioral health providers are not exempt.

 5. Look at your 1099 roster.
 If a clinician works only for you, follows your schedule, and uses your EMR, that person is probably not a contractor.